4 April 2012

 Penalties for non-compliance

-From 26 May 2012, any website found guilty of using technologies to track a user's browsing behaviour without their consent could face a fine of up to £500,000 from the Information Commissioners' Office (ICO), a huge increase on the previous £5,000 fine.
+From this date, any website found guilty of using technologies to track a user's browsing behaviour without their consent could face a fine of up to £500,000 from the Information Commissioners' Office (ICO), a huge increase on the previous £5,000 fine.
 It has said that, rather than seeking out websites that don't comply; it will act on complaints about websites and take into account the steps that the business is taking to achieve compliance.

 Are there any exceptions?